starbeamjs/starbeam/docs/INVARIANTS.md

 invariant is a regression, regardless of how much code it removes.

 When in doubt: the invariants are load-bearing.
 The code is not.

 ---

+## Known deviations

+Places where the current implementation is known to fall short of an invariant above.
+These are open debts against the rubric, not relaxations of it.
+A deviation here is a commitment to close the gap — or to update the invariant with an explicit decision if the gap turns out to be structural.

+### `isRendering()` reaches into React internals (against §13)

+`@starbeam/use-strict-lifecycle`'s `isRendering()` checks whether the current call is inside React's render phase.
+The current implementation reads `__CLIENT_INTERNALS.H` (React 19's internal dispatcher slot), wrapped in `try/catch` so a future rename falls through to a safe default.

+§13 says adapters use only public host APIs.
+This one doesn't.
+The public primitives React exposes — `useEffect`/`useLayoutEffect` timing, strict mode, `<Activity>` — don't carry a synchronous "am I rendering right now?" signal, so the adapter reads from the dispatcher directly.

+The plan: either React exposes a public "am I rendering?" primitive and the adapter migrates to it, or the adapter finds a way to infer the phase from public primitives alone.
+Until then, this is a deviation.

+---